-An I/O automaton \mathcal{A} has components $states(\mathcal{A})$, $start(\mathcal{A})$, $out(\mathcal{A})$, $in(\mathcal{A})$, and $steps(\mathcal{A})$.
-Here, $states(\mathcal{A})$ is a set of states, of which a subset, $start(\mathcal{A})$, is designated as the set of start states.
-The next two components are disjoint sets: $out(\mathcal{A})$ is the set of output operations, and $in(\mathcal{A})$ is the set of input operations.
+An I/O automaton A has components states(A), start(A), out(A), in(A), and steps(A).
+Here, states(A) is a set of states, of which a subset start(A) is designated as the set of start states.
+The next two components are disjoint sets: out(A) is the set of output operations, and in(A) is the set of input operations.
 The union of these two sets is the set of operations of the automaton.
-Finally, $steps(\mathcal{A})$ is the transition relation of \mathcal{A} , which is a set of triples of the form (s',π,s) , where s' and s are states, and π is an operation.
-Such a triple means that in state s', the automaton can atomically do operation π and change to state s.
-An element of the transition relation is called a step of \mathcal{A} .
-If (s',π,s) is a step of \mathcal{A} , we say that π is enabled in s'.
+Finally, steps(A) is the transition relation of A, which is a set of triples of the form (s',π,s) , where s' and s are states, and π is an operation.
+This triple means that in state s', the automaton can atomically do operation π and change to state s.
+An element of the transition relation is called a step of A. If (s',π,s) is a step of A, we say that π is enabled in s'.